 With the Resolution, on the whole, the writer cordially concurs.
 Carried out, it would confer an inestimable blessing on India.
 There is one section, however, on which further information is desirable.
 The main point is the following:

 "It is the settled policy of Government to abstain from interfering with the religious instruction given in aided schools.
-Many of those gious and ethical instruction to complete the educational training of their scholars.
-In Government institutions the instruction is, and must continue to be, exclusively secular."
+Many of those should be trained and the lower ranks better paid.